vikasedu10/terraform-demo/README.md

 ## 🧐 About <a name = "about"></a>

-This project is a sample demo and learning of Terraform
+This project is a sample demo and learning of Terraform object as below:

+### 01: Create subnets
+- Create a new subnet
+- Create a sub-net from existing vpc's using vpc id

+### 02: Create vpc's
+- Define tags attribute
+- Use variables created in terraform.tfvars

+### 03: Usage of the following:
+- Variables (terraform.tfvars) file
+- Global variables
+- TF_VARS gloabal variables
+- Terraform init, run, plan, destroy command used
+- Display some outputs

 ## 🏁 Getting Started <a name = "getting_started"></a>